bagdeabhishek/bagdeabhishek.github.io/musings/personalized-photo-selection-with-vlms/index.md

 - duplicate grouping
 - workflow acceleration

-This means a new project is **not** compelling if it merely replicates "AI culling."
+This means a new project is **not** compelling if it merely replicates “AI culling.”
 It needs a sharper wedge.

 #### The real gap is personalization + privacy + explainability
 The best remaining opportunity is a tool that:
 - stays local
 - explains why a frame won
-- learns one user's taste quickly
+- learns one user’s taste quickly
 - works well for camera-folder workflows rather than only high-volume pro event pipelines

 #### Delivery mode matters a lot